Piano Day 2021

-Piano Day is a joyful celebration of all things piano, to both celebrate the music of the past and promote the development of the boundary-pushing piano music of the future.
+Piano Day is a joyful celebration of all things piano, both to celebrate the music of the past and to promote the development of the boundary-pushing piano music of the future.
 It’s an inclusive day, welcoming piano lovers of all ages, standards and styles.

 When?
-We celebrate it on the 88th day of every year – a reference to the 88 keys on a modern piano – and in 2020 it falls on the 28th March.
+We celebrate it on the 88th day of every year – a reference to the 88 keys on a modern piano – and in 2021 it falls on March 29th.

 Why?
-Piano Day was started back in 2015 by Nils Frahm, a composer and producer from our hometown of Berlin, known for his use of piano in his music.
+Piano Day was started back in 2015 by Nils Frahm, a composer and producer from our hometown of Berlin, known for his unconventional approach to piano.

 How can you get involved?

 Listen.
-We have a wide variety of piano music on flowkey, from a range of styles to suit any taste, and it’s all free to discover.
-If you don’t know where to start, we post a piece every week on our Facebook page, so take a look.
-Warning: you might fall into the wonderful rabbit hole of discovering new or old music!
+We have a wide variety of piano music on flowkey, in a range of styles to suit any taste, and it’s all free to discover.
+If you don’t know where to start, we post a piece every week on our Facebook page, so take a look there for some inspiration.
+Warning: You might fall into the wonderful rabbit hole of discovering new or old music!

 Learn.
-We know that specific goals help to keep you motivated (more on that here).
-So why not use Piano Day as a target to learn something new, or master something you’ve been learning for a while?
+We know that specific goals are great for keeping you motivated (more on that here).
+So why not use Piano Day as a target to learn something new, or master a piece you’ve been learning for a while?

 If you’re just starting out on your learning journey, we’ve got you covered.
-A lot of the songs in our app have different versions available for any level.
+Most of the songs in our app have different versions available for different skill levels.
 We’ve marked them in green for beginner players, yellow for intermediate and red for advanced.

 However you celebrate, we hope you love Piano Day as much as we will!